15 Fun Facts About Midnight Madness

-Elevators are deployed as the teams race to be the first ones to cross the finish line, which they only know is “somewhere… in the Bonaventure Hotel.”
-The only problem is that while the elevator panel in the movie offers guests 51 floors from which to choose, the real Westin Bonaventure Hotel and Suites (which totally touts being featured in the film on its Website, by the way) is only 35 stories tall.
+Elevators are deployed as the teams race to be the first ones to cross the finish line, which they only know is “somewhere ... in the Bonaventure Hotel.”
+The only problem is that while the elevator panel in the movie offers guests 51 floors from which to choose, the real Westin Bonaventure Hotel and Suites in Los Angeles is only 35 stories tall.

 It’s just not going to happen at Johnie’s Fat Boy, because the restaurant never existed.
 The historic restaurant that was used as one of the scavenger hunt’s more memorable locations (especially if you were into double entendre and busty waitresses) was Johnie’s Broiler in Downey, California, part of which was illegally demolished in 2007.
 Fortunately, the fine folks at Bob’s Big Boy Broiler stepped in and saved the landmark eatery.